 It’s also important to make sure you apply SPF daily.
 Bioderma White Objective fluid not only contains SPF 25, but it works to lighten and even out the surface with a depigmentation action at the same time.

 Finish with a serum specially designed to target dark spots – Clinique Even Better Clinical Dark Spot Corrector visibly reduces dark spots, age spots and traces of past acne too!

 The Body Shop Vitamin C Microdermabrasion scrub, Bioderma White Objective fluid and Clinique Even Better Clinical Dark Spot Corrector are all great for removing dark spots

 They are some more invasive treatments available to get rid of liver spots.
-‘Chemical peels, cryotherapy using liquid nitrogen and laser therapy’ are all options according to Dr Hadi, but of course come with a price tag.
+‘Chemical peels, cryotherapy using liquid nitrogen and laser therapy’ are all options according to Dr Hadi, but they come with a price tag.
 The Skin Laser Clinic provides a treatment to get rid of brown spots that uses a ‘powerful beam of green that shines through the outer layer of the skin.

 The brown pigment absorbs the light energy and gets very hot for a fraction of a second.
 This is enough to break up the pigment.’
 This costs £200 for an initial consultation and between £100-£200 for the treatment, depending on the size of the area.
-We may stick with our creams for now!

 Have you got liver spots?
 Do you have any tips you can share on how to get rid of them?
 Head over to our Facebook page to join the conversation – we’d love to hear from you!